pmuellr/kbn-action/README.md

-command-line utility for working with Kibana actions
+command-line utilities for working with Kibana actions and alerts
 ===============================================================================

 ## usage